-The Fire and Rescue Service attend around twice as many road incidents as domestic house fires each year.
+Every year the Service attends around twice as many road accidents as domestic house fires.

-- Never use your mobile phone whilst driving
+- Never use your mobile phone when driving

 - Never drink & drive

 - Check your tyre pressures and tread depth regularly

 - Pay attention to the changing road, traffic and weather conditions: be ready to slow down and take more care if you need to, particularly on bends and exposed roads

 - Check traffic and weather updates before you set off AND en route

 - Check your vehicle is ready for winter and always carry your emergency kit

 - Keep your distance and watch your speed